morph-l2/morph-doc/docs/Build-on-Morphism/Build on Morphism/3-bridge.md

 ### Sending data

-If the Standard Token Bridge doesn't fully cover your usecase, you can also [send arbitrary data between L1 and L2](#sending-data-between-l1-and-l2).
+If the Standard Token Bridge doesn't fully cover your usecase, you can also [send arbitrary data between L1 and L2](## Send messages between Morphism and Ethereum).
 You can use this functionality to have a contract on Ethereum trigger a contract function on Morphism and vice versa.
 We've made this process as easy as possible by giving developers a simple API for triggering a cross-chain function call.
-We even [use this API under the hood](https://github.com/ethereum-optimism/optimism/blob/a21cec6d3d00c9d7ed100c0257d4b966b034620f/packages/contracts/contracts/L1/messaging/L1StandardBridge.sol#L202) inside the Standard Token Bridge.

 ## Utilize Standard Bridge Contract